Washington County Divorce Attorneys Protect Your Fair Share in Division of Assets Disputes

 Hiding assets from a spouse is not uncommon, especially in high-net-worth divorces.
 At Appelhof, Pfeifer & Hart, P.A., we use every available tool to uncover assets your spouse may attempt to hide, such as:

 Contact an experienced Minnesota divorce firm to discuss your case today

-With offices in Oakdale and Braham, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+With an office in Lakeville, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
 Let us be your aggressive advocate in family law disputes.
-Contact us online, or call us at 651.760.7524.
+Contact us online, or call us at 651-379-3024.
 We are committed to protecting your interests.